-What if I told you the highest winery in the world was in Peru?
+What if I told you there’s a winery in Peru that’s the highest in the world?
 It is not yet, but soon will be.
 Currently planted between 2850m and 3000m, the Apu Winery has plans to become the highest in the world by planting at 3300m.

 What changed their world was one simple question from Fernando to his tutor on the sommelier course,

 “Why does no-one make a great wine in Peru?”

 The answer was simple- the wineries in Peru are on the coast, where there is not enough temperature variation from day to night to make great wine, which needs the heat to produce sugars, and the cold to maintain acids.
 So Fernando spent the next few years studying topographical maps and driving around the country to find the perfect microclimate.